Beware the Reach of U.S. Sanctions

 About Kobre & Kim's Government Enforcement Defense Team

 Kobre & Kim is a conflict-free global law firm focused on disputes and investigations, often involving fraud and misconduct.
 With a team comprised of over 20 geographically dispersed former U.S. government lawyers across EMEA, Latin America, Asia and the U.S., including a former U.S. Department of Justice (DOJ) lawyer from the National Security Division in the Counterintelligence and Export Control Section, we have deep experience with U.S. foreign policy, national security and economic controls.
-We regularly interface with U.S. regulatory agencies that impose such controls, such as the Office of Foreign Assets Control (OFAC), the DOJ and the Department of Commerce, as well as various state regulators to negotiate favorable resolutions on behalf clients alleged to have violated the International Emergency Economic Powers Act (IEEPA) and anti-money laundering statues.
+We regularly interface with U.S. regulatory agencies that impose such controls, such as the Office of Foreign Assets Control (OFAC), the DOJ and the Department of Commerce, as well as various state regulators to negotiate favorable resolutions on behalf clients alleged to have violated the International Emergency Economic Powers Act (IEEPA) and anti-money laundering statutes.